 Munich Germany is a wonderful city that you’ll fall in love with more every time you visit.
-On each stop in Munich we seem to find new amazing sights we didn’t known were there.
+On each stop in Munich, we seem to find new amazing sights we didn’t know were there.
 With all of the layers we have uncovered in the city it was really difficult trying to narrow down a list of the top ten things to do in Munich.
-There are probably 30 must see sights and experiences in town, but it is important to prioritize what is really worth your time.
+There are probably 30 must-see sights and experiences in town, but it is important to prioritize what is really worth your time.

 1. Attend Oktoberfest:

 About Oktoberfest: Steaming from hundreds of years of Fall agricultural festivals, Oktoberfest has grown to become the World’s best party attractions of 6 million visitors.
 The modern festivities really took off when Bavarian crown prince Ludwig I married Theresa of Saxe-Hildburghausen on October 12th, 1810.
 Ludwig had married Theresa right out from underneath Napoleon so they made sure to make it a grand event.
 The party lasted for 5 days after the wedding before ending with a horse race.
 The party atmosphere embedded, the local breweries became involved in the late 1800s which led to mega-sized beer tents.

 Today Oktoberfest has 14 major tents capable of holding up to 5,000 to 10,000 party goers a piece.
 Oompah music spills out from every corner of the Oktoberfest grounds while traditionally dress guests hold l-liter beer mugs and eat authentic German food.
 Oktoberfest is actually a family-friendly event offering much more than just the huge beer tents.
 Smaller tents plus a sea of state fair games, carnival rides, and even a roller coaster will keep you busy for days.
 Attending Oktoberfest requires advanced planning since it can get crowded so make sure to read up on tips and tricks in our guide.